Kunthipuzha

-The Kunthipuzha River is a waterway located in the state of Kerala, India.
+The Kunthipuzha is a waterway located in the state of Kerala, India.
 It flows through the Silent Valley National Park.
 This river is also called the Thuthapuzha by the local population.
-Kunthipuzha is one of the main tributaries of the Bharathapuzha River, the second-longest river in Kerala.
+Kunthipuzha is one of the main tributaries of the Bharathapuzha, the second-longest river in Kerala.
 This river is mainly used by the people of Mannarkkad taluk and Pattambi Taluks of Palakkad district and Perinthalmanna Thaluk of Malappuram District.

 Etymology

 This river is known for the story of bathing of Kunthi devi, the mother of pandavas and so it is named as Kunthippuzha.
 Another theory is that Kunthippuzha is the shortened form of "Kunthirikkappuzha" (കുന്തിരിക്കപ്പുഴ).
 "Kunthirikkam" is the Malayalam word for Boswellia serrata which is a kind of frankincense tree seen in this region.